remixtures/minesweeper/README.md

 On the other hand, if the number of nearby mines indicated by the already revealed cells leads you to think that there is a mine underneath a specific cell that has not yet been uncovered, you can enter the same values of x and y followed by the option "mine".

-The game ends when accidentally fall on a mine hidden in given cell you thought was free (guess what?
+The game ends when you accidentally fall upon a mine hidden in given cell you thought was free (guess what?
 You lost!!) or when you guess the positions of all the mines within the field (Surprise, surprise: You won!!).